Tampa Bay Lightning

 The Tampa Bay Lightning (colloquially known as the Bolts) are a professional ice hockey team based in Tampa, Florida.
 The Lightning compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
 They play their home games at Benchmark International Arena in Downtown Tampa.
 The Lightning are one of two NHL franchises based in Florida, with the other being the Florida Panthers.

-The franchise is owned by Doug Ostrover while Julien BriseBois is the general manager.
+The franchise is owned by Vinik Sports Group, with an investor group led by Doug Ostrover and Marc Lipschultz holding a majority stake.
+Jeffrey Vinik remains chairman and governor during a transition period, while Julien BriseBois is the general manager.
 Jon Cooper has served as head coach since March 2013, and is the longest-tenured active head coach in the NHL.